Compiles and installs an external SQL procedure routine and creates or replaces the SQL definition used to invoke the procedure.

 The system does not grant the CREATE EXTERNAL PROCEDURE privilege automatically when you create a database or user: you must grant that privilege explicitly.

 CREATE EXTERNAL PROCEDURE is not granted implicitly on the databases and external procedures owned by a database or user unless the owner also has an explicit WITH GRANT OPTION privilege defined for itself.

 See CREATE AUTHORIZATION and REPLACE AUTHORIZATION for further information.

 - You must have explicit DROP PROCEDURE privileges on the external procedure or on the database in which the external procedure is contained to perform the REPLACE PROCEDURE statement on an existing external procedure.
 You do not need the CREATE EXTERNAL PROCEDURE privilege to replace an external procedure.

 - You must have explicit CREATE EXTERNAL PROCEDURE privileges on the database in which the external procedure is to be contained to perform the REPLACE PROCEDURE statement to create a new external procedure.

-See CREATE PROCEDURE (SQL Form) and REPLACE PROCEDURE (SQL Form)for information about how to use the SQL SECURITY clause.
+See CREATE PROCEDURE and REPLACE PROCEDURE (SQL Form) for information about how to use the SQL SECURITY clause.

 Privileges Granted Automatically